Learning Hamiltonian Dynamics at Scale: A Differential-Geometric Approach: Geometric Reduced-order Hamiltonian Neural Networks

 \subsection{Trajectory Prediction via Symplectic Integration}

 Symplectic integrators are particularly well suited to integrate Hamiltonian dynamics as they preserve the geometric structure and invariants of the Hamiltonian flow~\citep{LeimkuhlerReich05:SimulatingHamiltonian}.
-Symplectic integrators were shown to be key to accurately integrate learned \acp{hnn} dynamics, thus preventing long-term drifting of numerical solutions~\citep{Chen2019symplecticRNNs,Xiong2020:NonsepSymplNN}.
+They were shown to be key to accurately integrate learned \acp{hnn} dynamics, thus preventing long-term drifting of numerical solutions~\citep{Chen2019symplecticRNNs,Xiong2020:NonsepSymplNN}.

 The Hamiltonian dynamics learned in Sec.~\ref{sec3:sub1:hamiltonian_rom} are nonseparable, thus prohibiting the usage of standard explicit integration schemes, e.g., leapfrog~\citep{LeimkuhlerReich05:SimulatingHamiltonian}.
 Instead, we integrate the reduced-order Hamiltonian flow~\eqref{eq:predicted-hnn-vf} using the second-order symplectic integrator of~\citep{Tao2016:SymplInt} based on Strang splitting, akin to~\citep{Xiong2020:NonsepSymplNN}.
-In a nutshell, the integrator considers an augmented Hamiltonian $\bar{\hamiltonian}(\bmq,\bmp,\bm x, \bm y) = \hamiltonian(\bmq, \bm y) + \hamiltonian(\bmp, \bm x) + \frac{1}{2}w(\|\bmq, \bm x \|^2 + \| \bmp, \bm y\|^2)$ with extended phase space, for which high-order separable symplectic integrators with explicit updates can be constructed.
+In a nutshell, the integrator considers an augmented Hamiltonian function

+with extended phase space, for which high-order separable symplectic integrators with explicit updates can be constructed.
 A numerical integrator approximating $\bar{\hamiltonian}$ is obtained by composing the obtained explicit flows, which we refer to as Strang-symplectic integrator.
 Additional details are provided in App.~\ref{appendix1:symplectic_integrator}.